imbev/simplematrixbotlib/README.md

 ## Installation

-### simplematrixbotlib can be either installed from PyPi or downloaded from github.<br>
+### simplematrixbotlib can be either installed from PyPi or downloaded from github.

 Installation from PyPi: